albertfast/budget-tracker/README.md

 # budget-tracker
 # SmartBudget
+# This project for City College of San Francisco - CS 177-Software Engineering
 SmartBudget is a simple personal finance tracker built with **Expo (React Native)** for mobile and **FastAPI (Python)** for the backend.
 It helps users connect their bank, fetch transactions, categorize spending, add manual expenses, and receive alerts when budgets or limits are exceeded.